| Electroscope are an elusive band from Scotland,

 piece being only a minute or two long.
 However, it is charming,

+and definitely the best piece on here.
 The b-side contains one longer piece, Glycerine Gold.

 This really sounds like something Roger Waters would have done.